Publications > Building and Construction

 - No more interim CCC’s.

-- Building consents are required for the various stages of a development – there no longer will one Building Consent be issued in relation to an entire development.
+- Building consents are required for the various stages of a development – no longer will one Building Consent be issued in relation to an entire development.

 - Most developers must apply for a CCC within two years.